Vardoge/synq-getting-started/coding.md

 # Coding Culture

-This document describes the reasoning behind the way we do certain things and show very specific examples of why we do have certain coding standards.
+This document describes our development philosophy and the reasoning behind the way we do certain things and show very specific examples of how we live by our philosophy.
 Anyone can suggest changes to this document, but its good to read this first to understand the why on our process

 ## Our Mission